MultiSafepay/laravel-api/README.md

 ```

 ## Support
-You can create issues on our repository.
-If you need any additional help or support, please contact <a href="mailto:integration@multisafepay.com">integration@multisafepay.com</a>

-## A gift for your contribution
-We look forward to receiving your input.
-Have you seen an opportunity to change things for better?
-We would like to invite you to create a pull request on GitHub.
-Are you missing something and would like us to fix it?
-Suggest an improvement by sending us an [email](mailto:integration@multisafepay.com) or by creating an issue.

-What will you get in return?
-A brand new designed MultiSafepay t-shirt which will make you part of the team!
+Create an issue on this repository or email <a href="mailto:integration@multisafepay.com">integration@multisafepay.com</a>

+## Contributors
+To contribute, create a pull request on this repository.
+We'll send you some MultiSafepay swag as a thank you!

 ## License
 [Open Software License (OSL 3.0)](https://github.com/MultiSafepay/laravel-api/blob/master/LICENSE.md)

 ## Want to be part of the team?
 Are you a developer interested in working at MultiSafepay?
-[View](https://www.multisafepay.com/careers/#jobopenings) our job openings and feel free to get in touch with us.
+Check out our [job openings](https://www.multisafepay.com/careers/#jobopenings) and feel free to get in touch!